mrjorgeparr/ML-in-healthcare/README.md

 ## Lab 1

-Implementation of an MVAE (multi-view variational autoencoder), capable of learning meaningful, disentangled latent representations from multiple views or modalities.
+Implementation of an MVAE (multi-view variational autoencoder), capable of learning meaningful, disentangled latent representations from multiple image views.
+The approach implement supports image processing however it can be easily extended to multi-modal data through contextual embeddings.

 ## Lab 2

-Complete survival analysis project using Kaplan-Meier and Cox-Hazard models on latent representations of data obtained through UMAP based on subgroups found through mixture models maximizing bayesian information criterion
+Complete survival analysis project using Kaplan-Meier and Cox-Hazard models on latent representations of data obtained through UMAP based on subgroups found through mixture models maximizing BIC.

 ## Final project